antonigoles/antonigoles/README.md

 because of my dementia I have to write them down somewhere, feel free to steal 😨
 - Easy to learn, and quick to use **photo editing software**
 - MEAN stack CMS
-- More advanced level editor for **certain characteristic rhythm game**
+- More advanced level editor for **certain characteristic rhythm video game**